JamyGolden/angular-plusslider/readme.md

 # ngPlusSlider jQuery plugin

-An agnostic, fluid jQuery content slider that is easily configurable and stylable.
+An agnostic, fluid jQuery content slider that is easily configurable and styleable.

 This plugin makes use of [PlusSlider](https://github.com/JamyGolden/PlusSlider).
 Visit PlusSlider for more information.

 ## Usage instructions
+`bower install angular-plusslider --save`

 Include the jQuery, PlusSlider, Angular and ngPlusSlider scripts to your page:
 ```
 <script type="text/javascript" src="bower_components/jquery/dist/jquery.min.js"></script>